VictorRodasISAK/Project_Unit_2/Project_02_Weather_Station/README.md

 ### Design Statement
+We will design and make a poster for Victor & Jenda.
+The poster will include the system diagram and visual representation and model of humidity in the house for 48 hours, and a prediction for the subsequent 12 hours.
+It will present the ideal objects that they need to buy to keep the temperature and humidity levels suitable to live in.
+This is achieved through with the software Python on a Arduino Uno, with three DHT11 sensors.
+It will take approximately 3 weeks to complete and will be evaluated according to criteria below

 ## Success Criteria
 1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.